Distract Large Language Models for Automatic Jailbreak Attack: Experiments

-\paragraph{Models and Settings} To evaluate the effectiveness of our approach, we utilize five open-source and closed-source models for our work.
+\paragraph{Models and Settings.} To evaluate the effectiveness of our approach, we utilize five open-source and closed-source models.
 Specifically, our open-source models include Vicuna-13B-v1.5 \citep{zheng2023judging} and LLaMA-2-7B-chat \citep{touvron2023llama}.
-Our closed-source models consist of two versions of ChatGPT (GPT-3.5-0613 and GPT-3.5-1106) \citep{chatgpt} and GPT-4 (GPT-4-0613) \citep{openai2023gpt4}.
+Our closed-source models consist of two versions of ChatGPT \citep[GPT-3.5-0613 and GPT-3.5-1106]{chatgpt} and GPT-4 \citep[GPT-4-0613]{openai2023gpt4}.
 We evaluate two setups of LLaMA-2-7B-chat, with and without the official safety system prompt, denoted as LLaMA-2-sys and LLaMA-2, respectively.
 For each of these target models, we use a temperature of zero for deterministic generation and generate a max of 2048 tokens.
-Unless otherwise specified, we utilize Vicuna-13B-v1.5 as the attacker model for our experiments, and ChatGPT to denote GPT-3.5-0613 in the following experiments.
-To save computation cost, we set the default value of round $R$ to 1.
+Unless otherwise specified, we utilize Vicuna-13B-v1.5 as the attacker model for our experiments, and ChatGPT to denote GPT-3.5-0613.
+We set the default value of round $R$ to 1 to save computation.
 With a total query budget of 2500, we set stream number $N$ to 10 and iteration number $I$ to 5.
 Please refer to Section~\ref{sec:ablation} for more discussion on the setup of $N$ and $I$.
+We finetune the pretrained DeBERTaV3-large model \citep{he2021debertav3} as the judgement model in this work.
+More details about the judgement model are in Appendix~\ref{app:judge} and \ref{sec:many_judge_models}.